andela/banasco-rc/README.md

 ![BrowserStack Logo](https://d98b8t1nnulk5.cloudfront.net/production/images/layout/logo-header.png?1469004780)

+### Pre-test Installation

+From your project directory, run the following commands in this order:
+- `chmod u+x installs` - makes the bash script executable
+- `./installs` - one time installation of selenium-server-standalone-3 and chromedriver.
+- `./run-selenium` - starts selenium server
+_Note:_ Before installation, be sure to update your java to version 8.

 ### Deployment

 We require that all releases are deployable as [Docker](https://www.docker.com/) containers.
 While we do not actively test or support other methods of deployment, the community has documented deployment strategies for [Heroku](https://github.com/reactioncommerce/reaction/issues/1363), AWS, [Digital Ocean](https://gist.github.com/jshimko/745ca66748846551692e24c267a56060) and Galaxy.

 ##### Docker